wkumari/draft-wkumari-dnsop-extended-error/README.md

    Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
 8
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
 8

-Kumari, et al.           Expires August 31, 2017                [Page 2]

-Internet-Draft     draft-wkumari-dnsop-extended-error      February 2017

 1. Introduction and background

    There are many reasons that a DNS query may fail, some of them transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
-   Unfortunately, the error signals that a DNS server can return are very limited, and are not very expressive.
+   Unfortunately, the error signals that a DNS server can return are

+Kumari, et al.           Expires January 3, 2018                [Page 2]

+Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017

+   very limited, and are not very expressive.
 This means that applications and resolvers often have to "guess" at what the issue is
    - e.g the answer was marked REFUSED because of a lame delegation, or